LFIT V40 Femoral Head Surgical Hip Replacements

 Stryker—one of the world’s leading medical technology companies—supplies orthopedic, medical, surgical, and spinal devices to patients all over the world.
 Founded by an orthopedic surgeon from Michigan in 1941, their stated goal is to “help caregivers perform their jobs more efficiently and enhance patient care.”
-Currently, Stryker’s Rejuvenate and ABG II Surgical Hip Implants—as well as their LFIT V40 Femoral Head Implant—are all subject to a manufacturer’s recall.
+Currently, Stryker’s LFIT V40 Femoral Head Implant is subject to a manufacturer’s recall.

 Stryker’s LFIT V40 Femoral Head Implant was routinely used with the company’s Accolade TMZF and Accolade stems.
 In August 2016, Stryker issued a recall for LFIT V40 Hip Implant components manufactured before 2011.
-The recall initially covered LFIT V40 Hip Implant components manufactured before 2011 but was recently expanded to include additional components.
+The recall initially covered LFIT V40 Hip Implant components manufactured before 2011 but was then expanded to include additional components.
 The recalls are based on the device’s higher-than-expected taper-lock failure rate.
-The product’s chromium-cobalt construction also causes many problems similar to the Rejuvenate and ABG II Hip Implants, including:
+The product’s chromium-cobalt construction also causes many problems similar to other metal-on-metal hip implants, including:

 - Separation of head and stem

 - Severe pain and inflammation

 Physicians and healthcare professionals understand the dangers metal-on-metal hip implants can cause.
 The metal-on-metal construction can release metallic debris into nearby tissue and the bloodstream.
 An elevated concentration of chromium and cobalt in the bloodstream can lead to metallosis.
 This medical condition has many severe side effects, including:

 - Severe hip and leg pain